GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

-# WorldQuant University Applied DS Lab
+#  Applied Data Science Lab at WorldQuant University

 ## Syllabus summary of the courses